okryvyts/lifetimes-book/src/intro_to_variance.md

 }
 ```

-The `'cell` holds a reference to `cell` and a `cell2` output reference. `&cell` is a regular input reference without additional bounds,
+The `shortener 'cell` holds a reference to `cell` and a `cell2` output reference. `&cell` is a regular input reference without additional bounds,
 so the region for it is one line long, however `cell2` is used in the print statement, so the region was expanded to be 3 lines long.
 `cell region` outlives the `shortener 'cell` region, so we can take a reference and dereference it at any line within the `'shortener cell`
 region, there are no errors at this point.